microsoft/vscode-docs/docs/containers/ssh.md

 DateApproved: 01/29/2020
 MetaDescription: Connect via SSH to Docker engine running on a remote machine and use the remote machine as a development environment for Visual Studio Code.
 ---
-# Connect to remote Docker engine over SSH
+# Connect to remote Docker over SSH

-We recommend to use [VS Code Remote-SSH extension](/docs/containers/choosing-dev-environment.md#remote-machine) to connect to a remote machine running Docker engine, but it also possible to connect to the remote Docker engine directly, using SSH tunneling:
+We recommend using the Visual Studio Code [Remote-SSH extension](/docs/containers/choosing-dev-environment.md#remote-machine) to connect to a remote machine running Docker engine, but it also possible to connect to the remote Docker engine directly, using SSH tunneling.

+## Set up SSH Tunneling

-1. Use `ssh-keygen` or similar to get and configure a public/private key pair for SSH authentication: https://www.ssh.com/ssh/keygen/.
+1. Use [ssh-keygen](https://www.ssh.com/ssh/keygen) or similar to get and configure a public/private key pair for SSH authentication.
 Password authentication is not supported by Docker and not possible with a `DOCKER_HOST`-based configuration.
 If a key pair has already been set up, it can be used.

-1. Configure `ssh-agent` on the _local_ system with the _private_ key file produced above.
+1. Configure `ssh-agent` on the _local_ system with the **private** key file produced above.

     1. Windows (OpenSSH): the latest version(s) of Windows 10 include OpenSSH by default.
 There is a Windows service, `ssh-agent` that is disabled by default, and needs to be re-enabled and set to automatic start.
 From an admin command prompt, run `sc config ssh-agent start=auto` and `net start ssh-agent`.
 Then, do `ssh-add <keyfile>`.